axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 A few things to note:

-The following line configures the workflow to run the `publish` only after a successful `test` job, see the [jobs.<job_id>.needs](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) documentation.
-Without this update, the jobs run in parallel by default.
+The following line configures the workflow to run `publish` only after a successful `test` job, see the [jobs.<job_id>.needs](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) documentation.
+Without this update, GitHub runs the jobs in parallel by default.

 ```yml
     needs: test
 ```

-We're going to update the Docker image tag to use the SHA of the git commit, see all data available on the [github context](https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context).
+We're going to update the Docker image tag to use the SHA of the git commit, `${{ github.sha }}`.
+See all data available on the [github context](https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context).
 With the commit SHA, we don't have to update the project version with each change and we'll use the commit SHA in the next step to deploy the update.

 ```yml
       with:
         name: axelclark/docker_phx:${{ github.sha }}
 ```

-Finally, we use GitHub secrets to create and store encrypted secrets to use in the workflow for our Docker Hub username and password.
+Finally, we use GitHub [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#using-encrypted-secrets-in-a-workflow) to create and store encrypted secrets to use in the workflow for our Docker Hub username and password.

 ```yml